Muszkamus/Excel-VBA-Excel-Macros/ExcelVBAnotes.md

 ' --------------------------

-ThisWorkbook ' Refers to the workbook **where this VBA code is written** ' ✅ Very reliable — doesn't change even if another workbook is active ' Best used when your macro always runs from a specific workbook
+ThisWorkbook ' Refers to the workbook **where this vb code is written** ' ✅ Very reliable — doesn't change even if another workbook is active ' Best used when your macro always runs from a specific workbook